TAMU LAW ANSWERS WEBINAR SERIES

 Spring 2021: Every other Thursday, 12 p.m.
 Central

-Jointly hosted by Texas A&M Law and the Network for Justice, the series engages a variety of people -- students, lawyers, and community leaders -- in a multi-generational conversation to understand the pressing issues in social justice, Latinos & the law.
+Jointly hosted by Texas A&M Law and the Network for Justice and co-sponsored by the American Bar Association Commission on Hispanic Legal Rights and Responsibilities, the series engages a variety of people -- students, lawyers, and community leaders -- in a multi-generational conversation to understand the pressing issues in social justice, Latinos & the law.

 Fall 2020 Webinars: